-In her first term in Congress, Mary Gay has continued her relentless advocacy on behalf of children and families in Pennsylvania’s 5th District and across the country.
+In her second full term in Congress, Mary Gay has continued her relentless advocacy on behalf of children and families in Pennsylvania’s 5th District and across the country.
 She was appointed, by her peers, to serve as Vice Chair of the prestigious House Judiciary Committee, and also serves on the House Rules Committee and the Select Committee on the Modernization of Congress.
 She is a member of dozens of important caucuses, including the Bipartisan Working Group on Addiction, the Gun Violence Prevention Task Force, and the Equality Caucus.

 Mary Gay has cosponsored over 400 bills to improve the lives of families in our region and across the country.
 When roughly 4,000 jobs at the Boeing Plant in Ridley were on the chopping block, Mary Gay led the charge to successfully restore funding for this critical program in the National Defense Authorization Act.
 She also helped secure a $650 million contract to produce new ships at the Philadelphia Shipyard.
 Congresswoman Scanlon has introduced legislation to reduce the burden of student loan debt and the costs of prescription drugs.
 She led House floor debate on critical legislative victories, including the Equality Act and the Reauthorization of the Violence Against Women’s Act.
 Mary Gay also helped push forward two critical pieces of commonsense gun violence prevention bills, which earned bipartisan support in the House.
 Congresswoman Scanlon has been tirelessly fighting for the people, working to restore faith in our democracy, and has been a leader in the House effort to hold the Trump Administration accountable.